 The History of the Slimming Belt

 There’s little information about the exact development and growth path for this product.
-What we do know is that it has spread widely across the fitness industry with many manufacturers jockeying to offer similar products with minor variations.
+What we do know is that it has spread widely across the fitness industry, with many manufacturers jockeying to offer similar products with minor variations.

 We also have noted that some types of belts have even become fashionable, such as the waist shapers worn by celebrities in recent years.
-One article on Huffington Post took a look at where they have come from and what they have done to the fashion industry.

 Scroll below for one of the best products we’ve seen over the last year.